Cracked, Not Broken author to speak at Mark Twain Library

-There are two upcoming events at the Mark Twain Library in Redding — A talk by Kevin Hines, the author of Cracked, Not Broken, and the Small Business Circle’s third anniversary Open House.
+There are two upcoming events in Redding — A talk by Kevin Hines, the author of Cracked, Not Broken, and the Small Business Circle’s third anniversary Open House.

 Cracked, not broken: Kevin Hines in his own words

-Note: Editor’s Note: This story was edited to reflect a correction of the location of the Kevin Hines talk.
-It is at Joel Barlow High School.